June 2, 2025

 Idling isn’t always intentional; many people idle every day while stuck in heavy traffic or waiting in line at the drive-thru.
 Truckers often leave their engines idling to generate electricity to maintain cab temperatures while they sleep.
 School buses idle while they wait for children to board fully.
 Whether intentional or not, idling consumes the same amount of fuel and generates the same amount of pollutants.

 Many drivers want to know how long they can leave their vehicle idling when parked.
-The short answer: it depends on the condition of your vehicle.
-How long your vehicle can idle depends on several factors.
+How long your vehicle can idle depends on several factors, such as:

-Idling a vehicle causes its battery to drain.
-Drivers will need to recharge or replace it before they can start the engine.
+Battery charge: Idling a vehicle causes its battery to drain.
+Drivers will need to recharge or replace it before they can start the car engine.

 Vehicle idling directly impacts an organization’s bottom line.
 It’s estimated that idling for one hour can consume up to a gallon of fuel.
 A gallon may not seem like much, but incremental consumption over time—with no beneficial trade-off—adds up.
 As the price of fuel continues to climb, excessive idling wastes gas and can drain profits.

 Idling for long periods isn’t good for a vehicle’s engine.
 Many drivers believe that leaving the engine running for a few minutes saves fuel and reduces engine wear instead of restarting.
-However, the reverse is true.
-Because idling damages the engine, the cost to maintain, or worse, replace the engine is far worse.
+However, the reverse is true—idling damages the car engine, increases maintenance costs, and leads to downtime.

 When your vehicle is idling, it’s not operating at its proper temperature.
 The fuel doesn’t fully combust and leaves behind a residue.
 This residue causes damage to fan belts, the thermostat, and the exhaust system, which costs businesses more to repair or replace parts.